-We develop multimedia technology for enriching the music listening experience.
-We propose a system - MidiSpace - in which users may listen to music while controlling in real time the localization of sound sources, through a simple interface.
-We introduce the problem of mixing consistency, and propose a solution based on a constraint propagation mechanism.
-The proposed system contains both an authoring mode, in which sound engineers may specify spatialization constraints to be satisfied, and a listening mode in which listeners can modify the localization of sources under the supervision of a constraint solver that ensures the spatialization always satisfies the constraints.
+We are interested in developing multimedia technology for enriching the listening experience of average listeners.
+One main issue we focus on is the design and construction of software systems in which users interact with music in various ways while maintaining as much as possible the semantics of the original music.
+In this context, we develop a research activity concerning music spatialization.
+We propose a system called MidiSpace, in which users may listen to music while controlling in real time the localization and spatialization of sound sources, through a simple interface.
+We then introduce the problem of mixing consistency, and propose a solution based on a constraint propagation mechanism.
+The proposed environment contains both an authoring mode, in which sound engineers or composers may specify spatialization constraints to be satisfied, and a listening mode in which listeners can modify spatialization settings under the supervision of a constraint solver that ensures the spatialization always satisfies the constraints.
 We describe the architecture of the system and report on experiments done so far.

-1.1 Keywords
+1. Active Listening